Why Pro Forma-ing Stock-Based Compensation Out of Your Financials Is a Bad Idea

 Such statements are particularly useful for companies undergoing significant changes like acquisitions or restructuring, or those wanting to underscore certain financial aspects not obvious from standard GAAP statements.

 Stock-based compensation is a non-cash expense linked to granting equity options or other equity forms as employee compensation.
-It's a staple in the tech sector, helping attract and retain talent as well as aligning employee interests with those of the company.
+It's a staple in the tech sector, helping attract and retain talent while aligning employee interests with the company's.

 Excluding SBC from your financials is problematic for several reasons:

-1. It Misrepresents Financial Health: SBC, though not a cash expense, still reflects a real cost.
-Omitting it paints an incomplete and potentially misleading picture of your financial health, complicating investor assessments of your company’s profitability.
+1. It Misrepresents Financial Health: SBC, though not a cash expense, still reflects an actual cost.
+Omitting it paints an incomplete and potentially misleading picture of your financial health, complicating investor assessments of your company's profitability.

-2. It sets a dangerous precedent: If you start excluding SBC out of your financials, what’s to stop you from adjusting other expenses as well?
-This can lead to a slippery slope where companies are able to manipulate their financial statements to make themselves look more profitable than they really are.
+2. It sets a dangerous precedent: If you start excluding SBC from your financials, what's to stop you from adjusting other expenses as well?
+This can lead to a slippery slope where companies can manipulate their financial statements to make themselves look more profitable than they really are.

 3. It undermines the credibility of your financial statements: Investors rely on your financial statements to make informed investment decisions.
-If they see that you’re excluding SBC out of your financials, they may question the integrity of your financial reporting and be less likely to trust the information you provide.
+If they see that you're excluding SBC from your financials, they may question the integrity of your financial reporting and be less likely to trust the information you provide.

-Consider Snapchat's experience with excluding SBC, which has been criticized for enriching executives at the expense of shareholders, highlighting the potential consequences of such practices.
+Consider Snapchat's experience with excluding SBC.
+The company has been criticized for enriching executives at the expense of shareholders, highlighting the potential consequences of such practices.

 The only alternative: show SBC in your financial statements